vrivn3/vrivn3.github.io/README.md

-# Hosting a resume online using Github
+### Formating a resume using Markdown; a lightweight markup language

-## Formatting the resume
-Prerequisites: This should include a resume formatted in Markdown

-Include a link to a good Markdown tutorial under "More Resources."
-You do not need to explain how to use Markdown.
-Instructions, including animated gif

-Use headings and numbered lists
-Remember to use each step to explain both how to follow the tools and model Etter recommends and how to host a resume in GitHub Pages or Codeberg Pages.
-It's up to you whether you
-1) begin with Etter's general process and then demonstrate the process with a practical step involving your resume, or
-2) 2) begin with the practical steps for hosting a resume and relate each practical step to a concept in Etter's book.
-Add an animated gif: Include a demo using an animated gif in your README.
-The gif should feature your own resume (showing your own name).

-More Resources: Include a Markdown tutorial and at least three other resources

-## Hosting a resume online
+To format a resume, it's essential to adhere to Andrew Etter's recommendations.
+This involves choosing a lightweight markup language such as **Markdown**, which offers simplicity and ease of use.
+When writing content, focus on employing simple syntax and conventions to ensure readability and ease of writing.
+Additionally, utilize tools that support the markup language for editing and rendering, enhancing the overall document creation process

+Here we will be using  **visual code studio** as a text editor.
+Follow the steps bellow

+1. **Choose a Text Editor**: Select a text editor of your choice such as Notepad (Windows), TextEdit (Mac), or Visual Studio Code.
+Ensure it supports Markdown syntax highlighting for easier editing.

+2. **Create a New Markdown File**: Open your chosen text editor and create a new file.
+Save it with a meaningful name like `resume.md`.

+3. **Edit Your Resume Content**: Begin writing your resume content using Markdown syntax within the text editor.
+You can include headings, bullet points, lists, and other formatting options as needed.

+4. **Save Your Changes**: Save the changes to your Markdown file.

+5. **Before Uploading to GitHub Pages**:
+   - Before uploading it to GitHub Pages, make sure to rename the file to `index.md` for it to be displayed as the main page of your website.

+You now have a formatted resume ready to be shared or published on platforms like GitHub.

+## Share/host resume on Github; a distributed version control system
+To follow Andrew Etter's advice, use Github, a distributed version control system.
+Create a repository on GitHub to organize your files.
+Regularly commit changes to track revisions and collaborate.

+### Creating an Account and Repository on Github

-GitHub is a widely-used platform for developers to collaborate and manage projects.
+**GitHub** is a widely-used platform for developers to collaborate and manage projects.
 It's also a useful tool for hosting resumes online, providing professionals with improved visibility and control over their resumes.
-In this guide, we'll outline the simple steps to host a resume on GitHub, enabling individuals to effectively showcase their skills and experience.
+In this guide, we'll outline the simple steps to host a resume on GitHub.

-### Creating an Account and Repository on Github

 1. **Go to the GitHub website**: Begin by navigating to the GitHub website.
 Click [here](https://github.com/) to access the platform.